SPARC-FAIR-Codeathon/aqua/Documentation.md

    |:--:|
    | *Fig 2.
 Search results for a correct keyword (rattis) on the SPARC portal.
 Keywords are not highlighted in the results.* |

-2. Limited filterings on the results.
+2. Limited filterings on the results display page, i.e., sorting based on the date of publication, author, and alphabetical order.
+The website currently refines the results by either being "Public" or "Embargoed".